 Jolly Gingers: How to make a gingerbread man (and other shapes!)

-It's not a bake we often think of doing with kids, but once you've made gingerbread men – or stars, trees, anything you can cut out, really – you will realise how easy they are, and also how much better homemade gingerbread is than shop bought (which I think tastes like cardboard in comparison).
+It's not a bake we often think of doing with kids, but once you've made gingerbread men– or stars, trees, anything you can cut out, really – you will realise how easy they are, and also how much better homemade gingerbread is than shop bought (which I think tastes like cardboard in comparison).

 I decorate with shop bought standard decorating items like writing icing, silver balls and ready-made royal icing.
 But I do prefer the taste without so we only tend to decorate a few – it is a really fun activity though; the kids always enjoy it.

-Top tips for making gingerbread:
+Top tips for making the gingerbread man recipe even easier:

 - Do make it in advance and chill.
 One hour is all you need.